-You know your HR department as the people who hired you, the people who give you gobs of paperwork to fill out, and the people who might fire you if you become a slacker or the business needs a change.
+You know your HR department as the people who hired you, the people who give you gobs of paperwork to fill out, and the people who might fire you if you're underperforming or the business needs a change.
 As such, many people feel like avoiding HR is the best path to success—stay off their radar and all will be good.

 However, did you know that your HR department can help employees who need career development and help with so much more?
 Your HR department exists as more than the policing, systematizing arm of management you may have considered them in the past.

 Here are ten reasons for stopping by your HR manager's office today.

 You may have heard that HR is focused on helping the business succeed, and not on career help for individual employees.
 This is true, but the business won't succeed if there aren't good employees, and good employees want to move forward in their careers.

 Your HR manager can often help you map out the path to your ultimate goal.
-If you want to be the CFO, he or she can help you identify areas where you are weak and areas where you are strong, and help direct you down career paths.
-Bonus—when the senior leadership team says, “we need someone to do X,” if you've told your HR person that's something you're interested in, your name is more likely to come up.
+If you want to be the CFO, they can help you identify areas where you are weak and areas where you are strong, and help direct you down career paths.
+As an added bonus, when the senior leadership team says, “We need someone to do X,” if you've told your HR person that's something you're interested in, your name is more likely to come up.

 Managing Your Manager

-Not every manager is awesome.
-And not every awesome manager is awesome for every employee.
-Whether you've got a manager you just don't click with or a micro-managing jerk, your HR department can help.
+Not every manager is great for every employee.
+Whether you've got a manager you just don't click with or can be a micro-manager, your HR department can help.

-Don't complain about your manager, just ask what you can do to make your relationship with your manager better.
-(Your HR manager may know the success secrets of other employees.)
+Don't complain about your manager.
+Instead, ask what you can do to make your relationship with them better.
+(Your HR manager may know the secrets to success of other employees.)
 Here's a suggested opening phrase: “Jane and I seem to clash a lot.
 Can you give me some tips on how to get along better?”

 Does your company offer tuition reimbursement?
 If you don't know the answer to that question, head to HR and ask.
 Many companies and organizations offer this perk—especially if the degree or certification you're seeking is something that can help the company directly.